Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Retirement Planners of America

 Retirement Planners of America, which is fee based, does not require a set account minimum.
-Its clients include individuals, high-net-worth individuals, defined benefit plans, participant and non-participant directed defined contribution plans and institutions.
+Its clients include individuals, high-net-worth individuals and retirement plans.
+The firm charges an asset-based fee for portfolio management, which may be higher for clients with less than $250,000 in assets under management (AUM).

 All of Retirement Planners of America's investment advisor representatives are required to be licensed insurance agents and will earn commissions from sales.
 While this may present a potential conflict of interest, the firm is a fiduciary, which means it must act in clients' best interests at all times.